Let’s start with some facts.

 The provider offers a comprehensive best practices guide to enforce and strengthen an already formidable offering.

-Magento Commerce comes in three editions according to the size of your business.
-The price range is considerably higher than any other eCommerce solution and it goes like this:
+Magento comes in three editions which you can choose from according to the size of your business.
+The price range is considerably higher than any other eCommerce solution:

 - Magento CE Community – Free